Genivia/ugrep/README.md

     ugrep -Rl '\r' -Ocpp .

-To list all files in the current directory and deeper that are not ignored by .gitignore:
+To list all files in the current directory and below that are not ignored by .gitignore:

     ugrep -Rl '' --exclude-from=.gitignore .